BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

     \label{fig:top500-gflops-per-watt-with-and-without-accelerators-in-supercomputers}
 \end{figure*}

-Figure \ref{fig:top500-gflops-per-watt-with-and-without-accelerators-in-supercomputers} presents a comparison of the energy efficiency -- the rate of computation that can be delivered by a computer for every watt of power consumed -- in terms of billions of floating point operations per second per watt, of supercomputers which use accelerators, presented as the solid purple line, and systems which do not use accelerators -- shown as the dashed blue line.
+Figure \ref{fig:top500-gflops-per-watt-with-and-without-accelerators-in-supercomputers} presents a comparison of the energy efficiency -- the rate of computation that can be delivered by a computer for every watt of power consumed -- in terms of billions of floating point operations per second per watt, of supercomputers which use accelerators, presented as the solid purple line, and systems which do not use accelerators -- shown as the dashed teal line.
 Generally, we see that the mean energy efficiency of all systems improves over time.
 However, it is apparent that the use of accelerators in supercomputers has always offered better energy efficiency than using conventional x86 architectures as the primary means of computation.
 Systems without accelerators had a mean energy efficiency of 500 MFlops/Watt in 2012 and have increased on average by 200 MFlops/Watt every year, in 2018 these systems achieved 2 GFlops/Watt.